qhull/qhull/README.txt

   Qhull produces graphical output for Geomview.
 This helps with understanding the output. <http://www.geomview.org>

 Environment requirements

   Qhull and rbox should run on all 32-bit and 64-bit computers.
 Use an ANSI C or C++ compiler to compile the program.
 The software is self-contained.
 It comes with examples and test scripts.

   Qhull's C++ interface uses the STL.
-The C++ test program is based on QTestLib from Nokia's Qt Framework.
+The C++ test program uses QTestLib from Nokia's Qt Framework.
 For 2010, Qhull's C++ interface may change without notice.

   Qhull is copyrighted software.
 Please read COPYING.txt and REGISTER.txt